-A Conditional Use Permit is required for uses deemed "conditionally permitted" in Table 4.1 (Allowable Uses).
-Applications for a Conditional Use Permit will be processed pursuant to Section 4.02.015 of the Ontario Development Code.
+A Conditional Use Permit shall be required for uses deemed "conditionally permitted" in Table 4.1 (Allowable Uses).
+Applications for a Conditional Use Permit shall be processed pursuant to Section 4.02.015 of the Ontario Development Code.

 6.7.3 Administrative Use Permit